ryanmelt/qtbindings/README.txt

 License:
 This library is released under the LGPL Version 2.1.
 See COPYING.LIB.txt

+Contributing:
+Fork the project and submit pull requests.

 Disclaimer:
 Almost all of this code was written by the guys who worked on the KDE